VirtusLab/scala-cli/website/docs/reference/directives.md

 ### ScriptWrapper

-Set parameter for the code wrapper for scripts
+Set parameters for the code wrapper for scripts

 `//> using objectWrapper`